Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 Just like an Englishman’s home is his castle, a plant’s pot is its palace.
 The pot is a place of safe refuge, a room to call one’s own, and a space to not just live but to grow and flourish.
 Hence, matching your beloved plant to its pot is not something to gloss over but is worth careful deliberation.

-Knowing that containers are an important consideration can be overwhelming when you realise the spectrum of available pots.
-You will be surprised to find that different shapes, sizes, materials, colours, styles, weights, etc. of flower pots have so much impact on the plants inside.
+Knowing that containers are an important consideration can be overwhelming when you realize the spectrum of available pots.
+You will be surprised to find that different materials, shapes, sizes, colors, styles, weights, etc. of flower pots have so much impact on the plants inside.
 We know this, so we compiled a guide to help you choose the best shape and size of your next planter!

-Houseplants will usually have a small size pot that is convenient for the home, allowing accessibility to move it around and perch it on shelves and tables.
+Houseplants will usually have a small-sized pot that is convenient for the home, allowing accessibility to move it around and perch it on shelves and tables.

 When container gardening with outdoor plants, the plant size will need to be larger to allow for stability in the wind and other outdoor elements.